envoyproxy/gateway/site/content/en/latest/user/client-traffic-policy.md

 Before proceeding, you should be able to query the example backend using HTTP.

 ### Enable Proxy Protocol for downstream client

+This example configures Proxy Protocol for downstream clients.

 ```shell
 cat <<EOF | kubectl apply -f -